In 2017, a poll revealed that 52% of Americans over the age of 18 have tried cannabis at some point in their lives.

 With multiple sclerosis, the immune system is hyperactive and targets the body's central nervous system as if it were a dangerous antigen.
 This causes the immune system to attack the protective coating around nerve fibers, generating a buildup of scar tissue.
 This buildup interrupts the ability of nerve cells to react and release signals, causing a loss of motor function and eventually paralysis.

-Until recently, there was no treatment or cure for multiple sclerosis.
+Until recently, there was no treatment or cure for multiple sclerosis, until Sativex was approved in over 25 countries.
 Research has found that CBD use may improve mobility and help reduce pain in patients with multiple sclerosis.
 Much more research is necessary to determine if it is CBD that helps your body regulate itself into homeostasis.

 Although inflammation is often seen in a negative light, it's a vital immune response to infection.
 Inflammation helps isolate infected or damaged parts of the body, preventing the problem from spreading.
 Therefore, preventing inflammation when it is actually needed can lower immune function and make people more susceptible to disease.
 CBD and other cannabinoids may be able to help balance that function in the body.

 Chronic inflammation is attributed to many modern diseases, including neurodegenerative diseases, allergies, asthma, arthritis, acne, fibromyalgia, irritable bowel syndrome, diabetes and more.
-Because CBD reduces inflammation, it can help reduce the symptoms of these illnesses.
+Because CBD works with your endocannabinoid system, it can help your body regulate its response to symptoms of these illnesses.

-Those with cancer have a weakened immune system, and although CBD is an immune suppressor, preclinical research has found it can be used to fight cancer cells.
+Those with cancer have a weakened immune system, and although CBD is an immune suppressor, preclinical research has found it can be used to boost your body's endocannabinoid system response.

 Normally, unhealthy or aged cells have a command system that tells the cell when it is time to self-destruct.